Hollister, California Dog Bite Lawyer

 Consult a California Dog Bite Lawyer

-Scheduling a consultation with a skilled attorney can make all the difference when trying to get compensated for your injury-related expenses.
+Scheduling a consultation with a skilled dog bite attorney can make all the difference when trying to get compensated for your injury-related expenses.
 At Gonzalez & Jones, APC, our Hollister attorneys will assess the incident, review your options, and help you choose the best course of action.

 Dog Bite Settlement

-If you were recently injured in a dog bite attack and are contemplating filing a lawsuit, you probably have questions.
-What are average dog bite settlement amounts?
-How much are my injuries worth?
-How long does it take for a dog bite settlement to get to my bank account?
-Unfortunately, there is no one-size-fits-all answer to these questions.
 Most dog bite claims are resolved through negotiating a settlement, and only a tiny portion of cases proceed to trial.
 That said, it can be several months from the inception of your case to settlement.

 The factors specific to your lawsuit will also directly influence the average settlement amount.
-These can include:

 • The severity of the injury,